-To consider gathering information on 'Who' we are coaching, 'What' we need to coach and 'How' we are going to coach, with 'Environmental Considerations'.
+To consider gathering information on 'who' we are coaching, 'What' we need to coach and 'How' we are going to coach, with 'Environmental Considerations'.

-To consider how the plan links to our coaching philosophy.
+To consider 'How' we are going to coach in our plan and how this links to our coaching philosophy.

 - Tutor to facilitate group discussion on how they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions - all considering the 'Who', 'What', 'How' and 'Environmental Considerations'. - 2.
 Tutor to support further discussions, exercises or examples as is required. - 3.
-Tutor to support in information gathering for their sessions considering the 'Who', 'What', 'Why' and 'Environmental Considerations'. - 4.
-Tutor to introduce the following day's coaching session which students will plan that evening.
+Tutor to support in information gathering for their sessions considering the 'Who', 'What', 'Why' and 'Environmental Considerations'.

+4. Tutor to introduce the following day's coaching session which students will plan that evening.
 This will be about a 15-minute session on an appropriate canoe skill.
 The session should fit with the coach's philosophy of coaching previously discussed.